ramxpa/prospect/readme.md

 3. Fix multiple display panel insertions.
 4. Add scroll bar and fixed footer to the panel so that it fits the screen in any resolution/browser size
 5. Check if a css reset is needed.
+6. Add text when no analytics/testings tools are present.
+Will be easier to implement with mustache.
-6. Minify and re-pack extensions
+7. Minify and re-pack extensions.